 Their aunt was getting married the next day.
+They and even more family were all staying at her house.
 Grandpa offered to take the four pre-teen boys out for a few hours.
-It would give the stressed parents a break.
+It would give their aunt, their stressed parents and everyone else a break.

 The plan was to make two stops.
 The first was at a store to spend money he’d sent them at Christmas.
 Then, he’d take them for lunch.
 The spend-and-eat thing was Grandpa’s favorite outing with his grandchildren.

 The shopping was hilarious.
 It took a while for the boys to get focused – the ‘kid in a candy store’ thing.
 Finally, each managed to squeeze his dreams into his budget, thanks in part to Grandpa’s ‘topping up’.
 Soon, each had a suitable treasure clutched in his hands.
 Then it was lunchtime.

 Off they went to a nearby Denny’s.
 The place was crowded.
 It took 15 minutes to get seated, and longer to get menus.
 The boys were ready to order within seconds after the menus arrived.
 What’s complicated about macaroni and cheese?
 But the server had left.
 Placing the orders became an endurance test.
 The five huddled in the booth, watching as servers hustled around delivering food to just about everyone else.

 Well now, Grandpa enjoys the company of his grandchildren.
 He loves them all – the babies, the toddlers and those in their pre-teens.
 He admits he enjoys most of all mixing it up with the older boys.
 They have wrestled and tickled, and hugged and play games outside.
 That history gave Grandpa an idea.